BuildCraft/BuildCraftGuide/guide_resources/assets/buildcraftsilicon/compat/buildcraft/guide/en_us/item/plug_gate.md

 In these extra slots you either: click the slot to access more options or place items in as a filter.

 <chapter name="Connections"/>
-The lines down the middle us used to connect the Triggers to the Actions so they can work together.
+The lines down the middle are used to connect the Triggers to the Actions, so they can work together.
 They can be clicked to be connected/disconnected to require multiple triggers/actions to require multiple triggers/actions etc.
-When a trigger is met, the line in the middle will light up (only partially if there atre multiple triggers required).
+When a trigger is met, the line in the middle will light up (only partially if there are multiple triggers required).
 When a line is lit up, then the actions they are connected to will be undertaken.

 <usages stack="buildcraftsilicon:plug_gate"/>